rangle/ngCourse2/handout/10-redux.md

 How it differs from traditional Flux though, is that instead of multipul stores, you have one global application state.
 The state is calculated and returned in the reducer.
 The state management is held elsewwhere.

-* [ ] TODO: Expand on what is / why a state manager

 ### Resources

 * [Redux Documentation](http://redux.js.org/)